foundry4/interview-projects/README.md

     At code level, concurrency using goroutine and channels will help.
 The consumer must choose to call the APIs asynchronously.
 Also, splitting into multiple microservices and using one database per microservice also helps.

-    At infrastrucure level, horizontal pod autoscaling (HPA) when apps are deployed on K8s cluster helps in scalability.
+    At infrastrucure level, Horizontal Pod Autoscaling (HPA) when apps are deployed on K8s cluster helps in scalability (by limiting CPU usage for containers).
 Also, a load balancer like Traefik and even Nginx helps.
 Services meshes are sometimes very helpful for traffic management!

 2. Imagine you wanted to collect real time dashboards of how many people are viewing any product at various points in time, how might you do this?